dolly-parseton/kql-panopticon/README.md

 Check `kql-panopticon.log` for error details.
 The job may have exceeded the timeout or encountered a network error.

 **Sessions not appearing on startup:**
-Ensure session files exist in `~/.kql-panopticon/sessions/`.
+Ensure session files exist in the config directory's `sessions/` subdirectory.
 Press `r` in the Sessions tab to manually refresh the list.

 **Query pack validation fails:**
 Ensure pack has either `query` field (single query) or `queries` array (multiple queries), but not both.
 Use `--validate-only` flag to check.